International Talk Like a Pirate Day: History

 The holiday resulted from a sports injury.
 During a racquetball game between Summers and Baur, one of them, in pain, said, "Aaarrr!" and the idea was born.
-The game took place on June 6, 1995, but out of respect for the observance of the Normandy landings, they chose Summers' ex-wife's birthday, as it would be easy for him to remember.
+The game took place on June 6, 1995, but out of respect for the observance of the Normandy landings, they chose Summers's ex-wife's birthday, as it would be easy for him to remember.

-At first an inside joke between two friends, the holiday gained exposure when Baur and Summers sent a letter about their invented holiday to the American syndicated humor columnist Dave Barry in 2002.
-Barry liked the idea and promoted the day, and later appeared in a cameo in their "Drunken Sailor" Sing Along A-Go-Go video.
+At first, an inside joke between two friends, the holiday gained exposure when Baur and Summers sent a letter about their invented holiday to the American syndicated humor columnist Dave Barry in 2002.
+Barry liked the idea and promoted the day and later appeared in a cameo in their "Drunken Sailor" Sing Along A-Go-Go video.
 Michigan filk musician Tom Smith wrote the original "Talk Like a Pirate Day" song in 2003.

 Talk Like a Pirate Day is celebrated with hidden easter egg features in many games and websites, with Facebook introducing a pirate-translated version of its website on Talk Like a Pirate Day 2008 and publisher O'Reilly discounting books on the R programming language.
-In September 2010, Reddit added a pirate theme to their website.

 In September 2023, The Yorkshire Party, a regional political party in the UK, recognized International Talk Like a Pirate Day to highlight issues faced by coastal communities, including erosion and pollution.